BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

 .. _ArrayThreshold:
 .. py:class:: ArrayThresholdSet.ArrayThreshold

-  This class holds the values that are used for comparison in the :ref:`simplnx.MultiThresholdObjects() <MultiThresholdObjects>` filter.
+  This class holds the values that are used for comparison in the :ref:`simplnx.MultiThresholdObjects() <MultiThresholdObjectsFilter>` filter.

   :ivar array_path: The :ref:`DataPath <DataPath>` to the array to use for this ArrayThreshold
   :ivar comparison: Int.
 The comparison operator to use.
 0=">", 1="<", 2="=", 3="!="